zdunseth/open-phytoliths-website/content/en/course/open-pub/_index.md

 ## Find out more

-The guidelines can be found on Zenodo here:
+The guidelines can be found on Zenodo here:[Open Phytolith Publishing Guidelines](https://doi.org/10.5281/zenodo.6803489).

 ## Parts of project